 It is always better to stay up to do with the regular vaccinations before traveling, not only to Turkey but basically anywhere.
 Before leaving your home country, please check your country’s official travel advisory and get professional medical recommendations as parents will make the final decision.

-Some of the routine vaccines recommended on the CDC are the measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and the annual flu shot.
+Some of the routine vaccines recommended by the CDC are the measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and the annual flu shot.

 Photocopies of Passports